uhasker/getting-things-done-in-next-js/src/chapter4/06-web-forms.md

 **Web forms** (or just **forms** for short) provide a tool for accepting user input.
 They are one of the key components that make your pages interactive.
 A web form contains one or more **form controls** which are usually paired with text labels that describe the purpose of the control.
-For example a textual form control for providing a message might be paired with a label explaining that the textual form control represents a message.
+For example, a textual form control for providing a message might be paired with a label explaining that the textual form control represents a message.

 Consider a very common example - the contact form.